 What does it feel like to have a gentle spirit?
 What is the best way to show this quality in Christianity, and how can we do that without losing our confidence or assertiveness?

 When Jesus was on earth, he exemplified what having a gentle spirit looks like through his actions of helping others with their physical needs while at the same time being confident enough not to be cowed by those who were speaking against him despite knowing they could inflict harm upon Him.

 What God Says About Having a Quiet and Gentle Spirit

 Roman women competed with one another in the area of fashion.
 They placed great emphasis on elaborate hairstyles, jewelry, and clothing.
-It’s like an immaculate house exterior but inside holds rotting stairs and layers of dust.
+It’s like an immaculate house exterior, but the inside holds rotting stairs and layers of dust.

-Roman women’s commitment to their appearance led them to neglecting their inner selves; they put all their time into looking good instead of taking care or tending for who they are as a person from within.
+Roman women’s commitment to their appearance led them to neglect their inner selves; they put all their time into looking good instead of taking care of or tending to who they are as a person from within.

-Peter, in 1 Peter 3:4 is stating that a gentle and quiet spirit is unfading to God.
-He’s not implying women can’t wear fashionably jewelry or speak up- he’s referring specifically to the state of their spirit which affects how they behave.
+Peter, in 1 Peter 3:4, states that a gentle and quiet spirit is unfading to God.
+He’s not implying women can’t wear fashionable jewelry or speak up.
+He’s referring specifically to the state of their spirit, which affects how they behave.

 The derivative of the Hebrew word for quiet comes from three words: shaqat, sha’ar, and nachath.
 These words mean: undisturbed, at ease, and set on.
 The Greek word, hesuchazo, indicates action as one refrains from quarrelsome behavior.